- Faculty & Research

 - Case Sales

 In 2005 Mike co-founded Nexreg Compliance Inc., a company that provides consulting services to the chemical industry.
 Nexreg assists their clients by developing cost-effective strategies for complying with foreign regulations when entering new markets.
-Mike's client base includes a diverse mix from small businesses to several Fortune 500 companies.
+Mike's client base includes a diverse mix of over 500 manufacturers from small businesses to several Fortune 500 companies.